jackpot51/puccinia/doc/features.md

-## Roadmap
+## Features

-The following is a list of desired Puccinia features:
+The following is a list of current and future Puccinia features:

 - [x] Automatically retrieve account data
   - [x] Retrieve from account types using OFX